English

 Cross-chain transactions are essential for unlocking the full value proposition of DeFi.
 By breaking down barriers between isolated chains, they facilitate capital efficiency, improved access, and protocol composability.
 Yet, scalability and adoption depend on overcoming security vulnerabilities and UX limitations.
 Through aggregators like Rango Exchange and technologies like ZKPs and MPC, the path forward is becoming clearer.

-"Interoperability is the next frontier, blockchains that don’t talk can’t win." — Vitalik Buterin, Ethereum Co-founder
+"Interoperability is the next frontier, blockchains that don’t talk can’t win."

-The future of DeFi will not belong to a single chain—but to the web of secure, scalable, and interconnected protocols that make true decentralization a global reality.
+The future of DeFi will not belong to a single chain, but to the web of secure, scalable, and interconnected protocols that make true decentralization a global reality.

 Resources